alaframboise/geodev-devlab/README.md

-Welcome to the ArcGIS DevLabs!
+Welcome to the GeoDev DevLab!

 ## Steps